MarounGrey-Notes/Tech-Interview-Preparation/Technical-Questions.md

 In short, SVG is for scalable vector graphics, while Canvas is for pixel-based dynamic graphics.

 ### Explain the term 'Scope' in JavaScript
+In JavaScript, "scope" refers to the visibility or accessibility of variables and functions in your code.
+There are three types of scope: global, local, and block.
+Global variables can be accessed anywhere, local variables are limited to the function they're defined in, and block-scoped variables are restricted to the block they're declared in.

 ### Explain what AJAX is
+AJAX (Asynchronous JavaScript and XML) is a technique for exchanging data with a server without refreshing the entire web page.
+It enables dynamic updates and improves user experience by allowing asynchronous communication between the browser and server using JavaScript.

 ### Explain W3C